Information may be subject to change. Please contact the organization for the latest information.

 The Club uses these funds to help maintain several garden areas in the Borough and support the Club’s service projects.
 Additionally, our Club is participating in a fundraiser for garden clubs being sponsored by the Penn Hills Lawn & Garden Center.
 When you shop there, please mention the Garden Club of Forest Hill’s name at checkout; 5% of your purchase will be placed in a fund for the club.

 Please note that our fundraisers are open to everyone.
-See the flyers below for upcoming event details.

 Visit the Gardens in Forest Hills